Frequently Asked Questions

 At Huddle.care, we’re enthused about leveraging technology to increase connection.
-We are traditionally trained and licensed psychologists who believe in the importance of the therapeutic relationship and recognize the positive benefits of social support.
+We are traditionally trained and licensed psychotherapists who believe in the importance of the therapeutic relationship and recognize the benefits of social support.
 We seek to use technology to increase the opportunity for human connection, rather than attempting to replace relationships with technology.
-That is, our technological innovation streamlines the intake, diagnostic, scheduling, and billing process while maintaining the quality of care offered by highly trained, licensed psychologists.
+Our technology-enabled practice streamlines the intake, diagnostic, scheduling, and billing process while maintaining the quality of care offered by highly trained, licensed psychotherapists.

-After selecting your treatment needs, availability, and signing up for your free consultation, you’ll receive an email prompting you to log in to our HIPAA-compliant portal and take a comprehensive diagnostic assessment.
+After selecting your treatment needs and availability, you’ll receive an email prompting you to log in to our HIPAA-compliant portal and take a comprehensive diagnostic assessment.
 This collection of valid and reliable questionnaires evaluates your psychiatric symptoms, including your mood, anxiety, substance use, and experiences of trauma, as well as your thinking patterns.
 Huddle.care’s assessment is based on the latest advances in CBT and screens for specific thinking patterns that are known to create and maintain psychiatric symptoms.
 We’ll assess what’s happening in your mind, provide you a transparent report that explains what’s happening, and then teach you how to relate differently through education and practice in a group setting.

 Acceptance-based cognitive behavioral therapy is based on a theory of psychological science that studies the relationship between thoughts, feelings, and behaviors.
 The idea is that feelings influence thinking, thinking influences behavior, and behavior influences feelings.
 Regardless of why someone is thinking, feeling, or behaving a certain way, they can learn to observe it and choose to respond differently.
 Flexibility in how you think, feel, and behave creates opportunity to live better.